meteor-vue/vue-meteor/README.md

-# Vue single-file components for Meteor
+# Vue integration for Meteor

 **This project is experimental.**